-- Have either an animal ethics committee or an arrangement with another facility to use theirs.
-Animal ethics committees approve the use of animals for RTT.
+- Have an animal ethics committee or have an arrangement with another facility to use theirs.
+Animal ethics committees approve and monitor the use of animals for science.
 Read more about what they do below.

 - Provide information about animals they use for science to the NZ Government each year.
 For example, they must submit annual statistics on the number of animals used for research, testing and teaching to the Ministry for Primary Industries (MPI).
 These figures are collated and reported annually by MPI.
 You can access these here.

-Only research, testing and teaching that involves using "animals" as defined by the Animal Welfare Act requires approval from an animal ethics committee.
-Any living organism that falls outside of that scope doesn't require animal ethics committee approval in NZ.
+- Only research, testing and teaching involving "animals", as defined by the Animal Welfare Act, requires approval from an animal ethics committee.
+Any living organism that falls outside that scope doesn't require animal ethics committee approval in NZ.

-Only research, testing and teaching that involves the "manipulation" of animals, as defined by the Animal Welfare Act requires approval from an animal ethics committee.
-Any procedure that falls outside of that scope doesn't require animal ethics committee approval in NZ.
+- Only research, testing and teaching that involves the ‘manipulation’ of animals, as defined by the Animal Welfare Act, requires approval from an animal ethics committee.
+Any procedure that falls outside that scope doesn't require animal ethics committee approval in NZ.

 The following do not require animal ethics committee approval:

 - School, classroom or student pets, including pet days where appropriate animal care is given.

 - Observations of behaviour (provided the presence of people does not interfere with normal behaviour, for example, animals giving birth are often affected by the presence of people).

 - Measurement of growth, e.g., regular weighing to chart a growth curve.

 - Identification of diet preferences and food “treats”.